 The program demonstration evaluation sought to build practice-based evidence about girl-centered practices in a school setting.
 The goals of the evaluation were to document the model in practice and assess the impact of the interventions on: 1) girls’ measures of school connectedness, perceived social support, academics, and behaviors; 2) school level changes including suspension rates, teacher attitudes, and changing policies and practices; and 3) impact of training and mentorship on knowledge of working with girls.
 For a look at the outcomes see the Executive Summary, full report and summary with infographic.

-Girl Matters: It’s Elementary Two Year Evaluation Report
+Girl Matters: It’s Elementary Three Year Report